Tillid/tiSlideshow/README.md

 tiSlideshow
 ===========

-**WARNING :** this plugin is always under development.
-I think it's usable as is, but if you find bugs, send me a message ! =)

 _Right now, the plugin is able to be launched via the control parameter or automatically, and draw the expose mask.
 It can be closed both by the cross in the bottom right of the screen and the control parameter.
 It displays the first picture of all the img element placed inside the tiSlideshow root element.